July 22 is the historical feast day of Mary Magdalene, so it’s very fitting to share this updated post from the early days of Sophia’s Children.

 Joan Chittester, OSB, in her book The Friendship of Women: The Hidden Tradition of the Bible, writes this of Magdalene:

 “The Magdalene quality of friendship is what distinguishes those who walk with us through the shallows of life from those who take the soundings of our soul and follow us into the depths of them…Intimacy, the Magdalene quality, is about appreciation, affection, and warmth…it is about being deeply valued, reverently respected, lovingly tended, and warmly received.” (p.
 83)

 In these reflections we begin to see why the question of who Mary Magdalene really was is important — why these ways and qualities are so needed in our lives and in our world now.

 We see how the path of inner transformation and devotion to wisdom enlivens these beautiful qualities of sensuality, devotion, intimacy, dignity, wisdom, and deep respect and reverence for all as Divine expressions of sacredness.

 Who was Mary Magdalene, and what does she offer us now?

 The explorations and deep remembering continue…seek for her in your heart; what does she whisper to you?

 In the meanwhile, happy Mary Magdalene feast month and continued Inner Way explorations.

 Stir Your Feminine Mojo

-Explore Magdalene and other Divine Feminine and Goddess energies and archetypes, and reclaim & express your Feminine Mojo with a Sophiastrology+Intuitive consultation or a more PowerShifting co-creation.
+Explore Magdalene and other Divine Feminine historical and mythic stories, and reclaim & express your Feminine Mojo with a Sophiastrology+Intuitive consultation or a more mentorship co-creation.

 Image Credits and Links: Find Richard Stodart’s Mary Magdalene page here.